remorses/AGENTS.md/core.md

 IMPORTANT: NEVER commit your changes unless clearly and specifically asked to!

-## showing me files in zed
+## opening me files in zed to show me a specific portion of code

-you can open files when i ask me "show me the line where ..." using the command `zed path/to/file:line`
+you can open files when i ask me "open in zed the line where ..." using the command `zed path/to/file:line`